Max Martin: Creative process

 The traditional division of work in the record industry often has the artist or songwriter writing the songs and then hiring a producer to help shape the sound.
 But at Cheiron, it was the other way around; the producers wrote the songs, played the instruments, and engineered and mixed the recordings, and the artist was only brought in near the end of the process to do the vocals.
-For example, on Britney Spears's second album Oops!… I Did It Again (2000), Cheiron had already written seven songs and had proceeded to record the layers of music before Britney even arrived at the studios in early November 1999.
+For example, on Britney Spears's second album Oops!...
+I Did It Again (2000), Cheiron had already written seven songs and had proceeded to record the layers of music before Britney even arrived at the studios in early November 1999.
 It took her only one week to do the vocals.
 Martin and his team worked more like a band that alternated singers.
 Martin explained his working method:

-Impact and legacy
+Legacy

 Martin's influence on the music field is also seen in the effect he has had on co-producers.
 The music site Stereogum singles out three people as his "disciples", Savan Kotecha, Dr. Luke, and Shellback.
-Time magazine reported that "There's a cluster of high-powered songwriters who are based in Sweden, and the grandmaster is Max Martin and that when Kotecha worked with One Direction he credited Martin's influence 'We work melody first.
+Time magazine reported that "There's a cluster of high-powered songwriters who are based in Sweden, and the grandmaster is Max Martin and that when Kotecha worked with One Direction he credited Martin's influence: "We work melody first.
 That's Max Martin's school.
-We’ll spend days, sometimes weeks, challenging the melody.
+We'll spend days, sometimes weeks, challenging the melody.
 The goal is to make it sound like anyone can do this, but it's actually very difficult.
-In Sweden, you don’t do anything until you do it right.'"
+In Sweden, you don't do anything until you do it right."
 The New Yorker reported that Martin was Dr. Luke's "Swedish mentor and frequent collaborator.
 If Luke is the Skywalker of pop songcraft, Max is the Obi-Wan: the reclusive master. ...The vital spark in the musical emergence of Dr. Luke was meeting Max Martin".
-Dr. Luke himself says of the chemistry between him and Martin "'It happened really fast.
-It was magical. …[Martin taught me that] Instead of making tracks for five thousand people, why not make tracks for a million?'"
+Dr. Luke himself says of the chemistry between him and Martin, "It happened really fast.
+It was magical. ...[Martin taught me that] Instead of making tracks for five thousand people, why not make tracks for a million?"
 The magazine for Sweden's collection society STIM reported that Shellback became an "apprentice" with Martin acting as "his mentor" at Maratone Studios after 2006 when "Max Martin saw something special in the young man from Karlshamn.
 Judging by the incredible success Shellback has had since, Martin's A&R skills are some of the best in the music business".

 Martin's song catalog was used in the stage musical & Juliet, which opened on the West End in 2019.